ROOT CANAL TREATMENT

 What is a root canal treatment?

 In simple terms, root canal treatment is the removal of the infected soft tissue within the tooth and its replacement by an artificial inert 'filling' material.
 This procedure basically saves your tooth and eliminates dental pain.
-You will be feeling very relax.
+You will be feeling quite relaxed during the entire procedure.

 What does treatment involve?

-One or more visit involves for treatment.
+The treatment involves one or more visits to the clinic.
 The Dentist removes the diseased pulp from your tooth during treatment.
 The pulp chamber and root canal(s) of the tooth are then cleaned and sealed.

 Is a crown essential after root canal treatment?